sean-smith/swsmith.cc/content/posts/efa-best-practices.md

 |  CUDA Driver  |  `535.54.03`  |      `450.80.02`      |     `535.54.03`       |
 |  CUDA Version |  `12.2`       |      `11.4`           |     `11.8`            |

+To easily grab these versions you can run the following script:

 ```bash
 #!/bin/bash